electric-sql/pglite/docs/docs/api.md

 Execute one or more statements. *(note that parameters are not supported)*

-This is useful for applying database migrations, or running multi-statement sql that doesn't use parameters.
+This is useful for applying database migrations, or running multi-statement SQL that doesn't use parameters.

 Uses the *simple query* Postgres wire protocol.